rlingam/dotfiles/README.md

 ## Installation

 ### Method 1 (preferred)
-You can now use the install script (untested but should work) located in ~/scripts/ you will have gitclone the directory somewewhere other than ~/ and extract the script and run it from there.
+You can now use the install script located in ~/scripts/ you will have gitclone the directory somewewhere other than ~/ and extract the script and run it from there.

 for a cleaner solution (but more work) see Method 2